Hydrology-IFH/roger/examples/hillslope_scale/oneD_distributed_routing_tutorial/README.md

 # Tutorial for the spatially-distributed 1D-model

+Lateral transfer between grid cells occurs with a single flow direction.
+The flow direction is based on the topography

 Brief overview of the files:

 - `input`: Contains input data
 - `output`: Contains output data
 - `figures`: Contains figures
 - `config.yml`: File to set settings and output variables
+- `param_bounds.yml`: File to set settings and output variables
+- `write_parameters.py`: Generates random model parameters based on given parameter boundaries (`param_bounds.yml`) and writes model parameter file
 - `parameters.csv`: File that contains the model parameters
-- `write_parameters.py`: Generates model parameters and writes model parameter file
 - `oneD.py`: 1D-model setup
 - `merge_output.py`: Merges output into a single NetCDF file
 - `netcdf_to_csv.py`: Writes output to csv files